-- If you call only Statement.executeQuery, then the ResultSet returned is a SybResultSet that is TYPE_FORWARD_ONLY and CONCUR_READ_ONLY. - If you call setFetchSize or setCursorName, then the ResultSet returned from executeQuery is a SybCursorResultSet that is TYPE_FORWARD_ONLY and CONCUR_UPDATABLE.
+- If you call only Statement.executeQuery, then the ResultSet returned is a SybResultSet that is TYPE_FORWARD_ONLY and CONCUR_READ_ONLY. - If you call setCursorName, then the ResultSet returned from executeQuery is a SybCursorResultSet that is TYPE_FORWARD_ONLY and CONCUR_UPDATABLE. - If you call setFetchSize, then the ResultSet returned from executeQuery is a SybCursorResultSet that is TYPE_FORWARD_ONLY and CONCUR_READ_ONLY.